mod7ex/gian-it.sto/Readme.md

 ## .
 Logic for all services should be similar to `diagnostic-card-form.js` service & some composables

 ## .
 A global `saveFormHandler` might have been defined, it takes the `v$` and handels validation once

+## .
+A store class or controller class (OOP) could have been created to avoid repetition